joshfinnie/joshfinnie.com/content/reactjs-tutorial-part-interlude.md

 $ npm install --save bower
 ```

 This automatically adds it to our `package.json` file which we all should be familiar with now.
-If you are comfortable wih Bower, it is recommended to install the package globally, which I have done.
+If you are comfortable with Bower, it is recommended to install the package globally, which I have done.
 Your mileage may vary.

-The one thing I do not enjoy about the default Bower installation is where the libraries are defaultly stored: `.bower-components/`.
+The one thing I do not enjoy about the default Bower installation is where the libraries are stored by default: `.bower-components/`.
 Luckily, it is not that hard to change, so let's change where we install our third-party libraries.
 To do this, create a `.bowerrc` file which looks like the following:

 ```javascript
 {